Date of Award:

 The documentary film that I made follows the history of Utah State University from its founding in 1888 to the modern day research University of today.
 Using interviews of past and current ROTC cadets as well as the experts on the history of USU and ROTC, the film weaves the history of the expansion of the USU campus and the role that the Army ROTC unit had in the school’s development.
 Much of my research was done in special collections at the USU library where many of the photos for the film were found.
 Some of my research took me to the National Archives and the Library of Congress which proved to be invaluable when finding early military photos and documents.
 A total budget cost of USD$10,000 was spent on camera gear, travel expenses, drone footage, and digital storage solutions.
 The film was fully funded, written, shot, edited, and finished by myself and took 1 ½ years to make from start to finish.
 The end result is a 53-minute documentary delivered on a Blu Ray disk, the film is also accessible to the public via online streaming.

 Davison, Camon, "West Point of the West: A History of the Department of Military Science at Utah State University" (2016).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5032.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .